strallia/binary-search-trees/README.md

 # Purpose

-Practice creating balanced binary search trees.
+Practice creating and manipulating data in binary search trees.